meilisearch/specifications/text/0060-tasks-api.md

 ##### Context

 This error happens when a requested task can't be found.
+Fetching a deleted task returns a `task_not_found` error.

 ##### Error Definition